usnistgov/oscal-tools/xslt/generate/readme.md

 Would there be any use for an XSLT 1.0 version of this utility, which could run more widely on generic platforms (supporting XSLT 1.0)?

-Should it be blank or could/should it rely on Java or other extension functionality to provide UUIDs?
-(Please offer your feedback in an Issue[https://github.com/usnistgov/oscal-tools/issues](https://github.com/usnistgov/oscal-tools/issues).)
+Should it be "blank" or could/should it rely on Java or other extension functionality to provide UUIDs?
+(Please offer your feedback in an [Issue](https://github.com/usnistgov/oscal-tools/issues).)

-#### Pure JS
+#### UUIDs in SaxonJS

-Currently because higher-order functions are not supported in SaxonJS SEF, the UUID-generating utility fails.
+Currently because higher-order functions are not supported in SaxonJS SEF, the UUID-generating utility fails to compile.
 It works (albeit slowly) when called in XSLT.
-A main advantage of the SEF distribution is the runtime

 Potentially this logic could be provided by Javascript natively.
 There is an XSLT that stubs out such a variant.